Kalumburu, Western Australia

-Kalumburu (postcode 6740) and Kalumburu Community (formerly Drysdale River Mission) are both bounded localities within the Shire of Wyndham-East Kimberley in Western Australia.
+Kalumburu (and Kalumburu Community, formerly Drysdale River Mission) are bounded localities within the Shire of Wyndham-East Kimberley in Western Australia (postcode 6740).
 Kalumburu Community is the northernmost settlement in Western Australia.

 According to the 2011 census, it has a population of 412 people and is inhabited mostly by Aboriginal people from the Wunambal and Kwini language groups.
 Kalumburu Community is remote from any main roads – the nearest is the Gibb River Road, 270 km to the south via the Kalumburu Road.
 It was the site of a World War II airbase, which was attacked by Japanese planes in 1943.

 History

 In 1905, the Order of Saint Benedict (OSB) decided to establish a mission near the Drysdale River.
 The mission was established in 1908, 20 kilometres north-east of the present site, at Pago, near the southern end of Napier Broome Bay, by Benedictine monks from New Norcia.
 In 1937, water supply problems forced the missionaries to move to the present site at Kalumburu Pool, on the King Edward River.